dorkbox/JavaBuilder/README.md

 The main distinction between this tool and others, such as Ant, Maven, Ivy, Gradle, etc. is that *this* build tool lets you work directly in Java.
 Since you are building a Java project, it can safely be assumed that you already know Java.
-Additionally, because it's running *compiled code* (instead of interpreting or parsing lengthy config files) and because it uses the FastMD5 project for dependency checking and build verification, it's *wicked fast*.
+Additionally, because it's running *compiled code* (instead of interpreting or parsing lengthy config files) it's *wicked fast*.

 #####  Why use XML, Groovy, Scala, JavaScript, or some other language to build your project?